juju/docs/src/en/users.md

-Title: Understanding users
+Title: User types
-TODO: User abilities, especially owners and regular users
-      Critical: review required

-# Understanding users
+# User types

+*This is in connection with the [Using Juju with multiple users][multiuser] page.
+See that resource for background information.*

-There are 3 kinds of Juju users: controller administrators, model owners, and regular users.
+There are three kinds of Juju users: controller administrators, model owners, and regular users.
 Each user, no matter the kind, is associated with a controller.
-In particular, the namespace for users are controller-centric; names can be duplicated across controllers.
+In particular, the namespace for users are controller-centric;
+names can be duplicated across controllers.

 Juju users are not related in any way to the localhost system users; they are purely Juju constructs.

 A *controller administrator* is a user who has access to the controller model.
 This Juju user is called 'admin' and is set up as part of the controller creation step.
 Practically, this set of users is comprised of the controller creator and any user the creator/initial_admin has granted write access to the 'controller' model.
 There is no overarching "Juju administrator" since multiple controllers, and therefore multiple administrators, are possible.

 A *model owner* is the model creator or a user who has been designated as such during the model creation process.

 A *regular user* is one who is neither an administrator nor a model owner.
 Such a user requires access to a model in order to do anything at the Juju level.
 Note that although deemed "regular", such a user is far from ordinary since they can marshal the vast resources of the backing cloud and deploy complex applications.

 ## User abilities

 The different Juju user types have different abilities based on permissions.
 They are outlined below.
-For completeness, the abilities of system (localhost) users are also included.
+For completeness, the abilities of system users and newly-created users are also included.

+### System users

-Actions available to a system user:
+Actions available to a system user and the corresponding Juju commands:

-- Access general help (`juju help`)
+ - Access help (`help`)
-- List supported cloud types (`juju clouds`)
+ - List supported cloud types (`clouds`)
-- Show details on each cloud type (`juju show-cloud`)
+ - Show details on each cloud type (`show-cloud`)
-- Register with a controller (`juju register`)
+ - Connect to a controller (`register`)
-- Add credentials (`juju add-credential` and `juju autoload-credentials`)
+ - Add credentials (`add-credential` and `autoload-credentials`)
-- List cloud credentials (`juju credentials`)
+ - List credentials (`credentials`)
-- Create controllers (`juju bootstrap`)
+ - Create controllers (`bootstrap`)
+ - Log in to a controller (`login`)

 Once a system user has created a controller they are provided automatically, at the Juju level, with an administrator of that controller and inherit all the